sbernhard/Node-Red-Indego/README.md

 # Connect your Bosch Indego with MQTT to Loxone

 This is not a step-by-step howto.
-You should read some howtos to mosquitto and node-red to get it working and do understand it.
+You should read some howtos to mosquitto and node-red to get it working and understand it.

 ## USE AT YOUR OWN RISK